aonemd/tttoe/README.md

 ### Build

-- You need to have the version of ncurses on your system.
+- You need to have ncurses on your system.
   On Ubuntu, for example, you should run the following to install the library:
   ```bash
   $ sudo apt-get install libncurses5-dev libncursesw5-dev